 - Boat Outboard Engine Mechanic

-There were about 23,400 jobs for Motorboat Mechanic or Service Technician in 2016 (in the United States).
+In the United States, there were 23,400 jobs for Motorboat Mechanic or Service Technician in 2016.
 There is little to no growth in job opportunities for Motorboat Mechanic or Service Technician.
-There will be an estimated 2,400 positions for Motorboat Mechanic or Service Technician per year.
+The BLS estimates 2,400 yearly job openings in this field.

 The states with the most job growth for Motorboat Mechanic or Service Technician are Utah, Alaska, and Oregon.
 Watch out if you plan on working in Kansas, Iowa, or Michigan.
 These states have the worst job growth for this type of profession.